Rethinking the contributions of Alessandro: part I

 in last 20 years.

-Super Yang-Mills on Lattice with Link Approach and Numerical Simulations
+Super Yang-Mills on Lattice with Link Approach and Numerical Simulations25m

 Rethinking the contributions of Alessandro: part III

-From dual amplitudes to string field theory… and back
+From dual amplitudes to string field theory… and back25m

 I give a brief overview on recent results in string field theory (SFT) concerning infrared divergent string amplitudes.
 SFT is constructed in such a way that it reproduces string amplitudes when these are finite.
 When these are divergent on the other hand, the amplitudes computed from SFT are finite and unambiguous.
 These amplitudes capture fundamental quantities like vacuum energy shifts and allow to make firm statements about background independence in string theory.